flightphp/core/README.md

 **Note:** PHP 7.4 is supported because at the current time of writing (2024) PHP 7.4 is the default version for some LTS Linux distributions.
 Forcing a move to PHP >8 would cause a lot of heartburn for those users.

 The framework also supports PHP >8.

+# Roadmap

+To see the current and future roadmap for the Flight Framework, visit the [project roadmap](https://github.com/orgs/flightphp/projects/1/views/1)

 # License